 These courses are recommended for students who plan to transfer college credits into a journalism major program at the University of Oregon.
-If you complete this program and meet the grade requirements, you may complete requirements for a baccalaureate degree within two more years.
+If you complete this program and meet the grade requirements, you may complete reguirements for a baccalaureate degree within two more years.
 See Chemeketa's journalism advisor for information on the requirements.

-J224 Introduction to Journalism, J225 Advertising/Public Relations, J226 Layout/Production, J215 Publications Lab, and J216 Newswriting, are offered at Chemeketa.
+J224 Introduction to Journalism, J225 Advertising/Public Relations, J226 Layout/Production, J215 Publications Lab, and J216 Newswriting are offered at Chemeketa.
 You may wish to enroll in them as electives.
 Journalism courses taken at other institutions are not required by the University of Oregon, but may be transferred as electives.

-In addition to tuition, estimated costs for students who complete the entire Chemeketa program are books, \$565.
+In addition to tuition, estimated costs for students who complete the entire Chemeketa program are books, \$600.
 Contact the financial aid office to find out if you qualify for help with these costs.

 The following recommendations are based on information available as this catalog goes to press.
 Prior to enrollment, consult with Chemeketa's counseling center or an advisor at the University of Oregon.

 Term

-First Year WR121, 122, 123 English 1 2 3
+First Year 1 2 3

-Composition 3 з 3

-Literature courses 3 3 3 3 3 3

-Mathematics or science sequence Foreign language 4 4 4
+WR121, 122, 123 English Composition Literature courses Mathematics or science sequence Foreign language 3 3 4 3 3 4 3 3 4

-Or Min attract ~ 4 ~ . ~ .

-Electives HE250 Personal Health J224 Introduction to Journalism or 3-4 3-4 3-4 3
+or Electives HE250 Personal Health J224 Introduction to Journalism or J225 Advertising/Public Relations or J226 Layout/Production or 3-4 3-4 3-4 3

-J225 Advertising/Public Relations

-or J226 Layout/Production

-or Electives 0-3 0-6 0-6
+Electives 0-3 0-6 0-6

-Liectives 0-3 0-0 0-0

-Second Year 4 5 6

-History courses 4 3 3 5 3 3 6 3 3
+Second Year History courses Literature courses EC201, 202, 203 Principles 4 3 3 5 3 3 6 3 3

-Literature courses J 3 3

-EC201, 202, 203 Principles of Economics 3 3 3
+of Economics Foreign language or 3 3 3

-Foreign language U. 3 3

-or

-Social science courses J215 Publications Lab or 3-4 3-4 3-4
+Social science courses J215 Publications Lab or J216 Newswriting or 3-4 3-4 3-4

-J216 Newswriting

-or

 Electives 3 2-4 2-4